-The survey is carried out pursuant to the Official Statistics Act (OG, Nos 103/03, 75/09, 59/12 and 12/13 - consolidated text).
+The survey was carried out in the Croatian Bureau of Statistics pursuant to the Official Statistics Act (OG, No 25/20).
 Legal basis of the European Union for this survey is Decision No 1608/2003/EC of the European Parliament and of the Council of 22 July 2003 concerning the production and development of Community statistics on science and technology and Commission Implementing Regulation (EU) No 995/2012 of 26 October 2012 laying down detailed rules for the implementation of Decision No 1608/2003/EC.

-The survey results are submitted to Eurostat in a specified manner.
+The survey results are submitted to European to European Parliament.